 My mom has been making Lawry’s Creamed Spinach for Christmas dinner, to go with our prime rib, ever since I can remember.
 She got the recipe from a little spiral-bound cookbook called, Ford Treasury of Favorite Recipes from Famous Eating Places, published in 1959.

-This Creamed Spinach is downright sinful, it’s so good.
-I’ve adjusted and simplified the recipe for the modern cook.
-The only change I’ve made, is to add 1/8 teaspoon of nutmeg, which is an integral component in béchamel, is an excellent companion to spinach, giving it that certain, je ne sais quoi.
-No matter how much we make, it’s never enough.
+The only change I’ve made to the original Lawry’s recipe is to add 1/8 teaspoon of nutmeg.
+This is an integral component in béchamel, and an excellent companion to spinach, giving it that certain, je ne sais quoi.

 Sauté the bacon, onions and chopped spinach.